 Gingivitis is the milder form of gum disease - if not properly dealt with and treated, it may become periodontitis.
-Not all gingivitis do become periodontitis.
+Not all gingivitis does become periodontitis.
 Many things can cause gingivitis including poor oral hygiene, hormonal changes such as in pregnancy and habits such as smoking / using smokeless tobacco.
 Pregnancy gingivitis happens to some pregnant women, which may surprise them.
-Usually, they notice puffiness of their gums and much more bleeding when flossing or tooth brushing.
+Usually, they notice the puffiness of their gums and much more bleeding when flossing or tooth brushing.
 Getting regular dental prophy and dental cleaning at the dental office is key to treating this.

-Periodontitis is a severe form of gum infection which attacks the soft tissues area of the mouth and may damage the bone that supports the teeth - hence, can see the bone loss in the mouth and around the teeth where have periodontal disease.
+Periodontitis is a severe form of gum infection that attacks the soft tissue area of the mouth and may damage the bone that supports the teeth - hence, it can see the bone loss in the mouth and around the teeth where have periodontal disease.
 This disease if not properly treated, may lead to teeth becoming loose (tooth mobility) or the loss of the tooth/teeth.
 It is the most common gum diseases but it is curable.
 It may be a result of poor oral hygiene or personal oral hygiene - that is, not doing regular daily oral care.

 Taking care of the teeth by brushing twice in a day, flossing daily and seeing the dentist for check-ups regularly can improve the chances of not developing various forms of gum disease.